 - Research whether the company has been dormant—and brought back to life.
 You can search the company name or trading symbol in the SEC's EDGAR database to see when the company may have last filed periodic reports.
 Another resource is the Secretary of State’s office in the state where the company was formed or incorporated.
 The charter documents filed with the state may provide details of the company’s history.
 See if the company recently reinstated business operations in its original state of incorporation, or re-incorporated in a new state.
 If possible, contact company management to determine why it ceased operations to begin with, and why it decided to reinstate operations.
 Internet searches may also turn up information on the company or its management, such as information about key officers and directors of the company.

 - Know where the stock trades.
-Most stock pump-and-dump schemes involve stocks that do not trade on The NASDAQ Stock Market, the New York Stock Exchange or other registered national securities exchanges.
-Instead, these stocks tend to be quoted on an over-the-counter (OTC) quotation platform like the OTC Link Alternative Trading System (ATS) operated by OTC Markets Group, Inc. Companies that list their stocks on exchanges must meet minimum listing standards.
+While stock pump-and-dump schemes can involve stocks that trade on a national securities exchange, there is a higher number of total pump and dump schemes involving stocks quoted in the over-the-counter (OTC) market.
+Companies that list their stocks on exchanges must meet minimum listing standards.
 For example, they must have minimum amounts of net assets and minimum numbers of shareholders.
-In contrast, companies quoted on OTC Link generally do not have to meet any minimum standards (although companies quoted on the OTC Link’s OTCQX and OTCQB marketplaces are subject to some initial and ongoing requirements).

 - Be wary of frequent changes to a company's name or business focus.
 Name changes and the potential for manipulation often go hand in hand.
-You can learn about name changes and other corporate events on the OTC Markets website.
 If the company files periodic reports, you can search changes in a company name or business focus in the SEC's EDGAR database.
 Internet searches may also turn up this information.

 If a Problem Occurs